-Founded in 2015, the Poetry on the Move is a fully curated festival run by the International Poetry Studies Institute at the University of Canberra.
-IPSI’s objectives are to promote poetry as a globally valuable art form through the engagement with international, national and local poetry communities.
+Founded in 2015, the University of Canberra’s Poetry on the Move is a fully curated festival, run as a major initiative of the Centre for Creative and Cultural Research, Faculty of Arts and Design at the University of Canberra.
+The CCCR’s objectives through the festival are to promote poetry as a globally valuable art form through the engagement with international, national and local poetry communities.

 Planning and Support

 Director CCCR (University of Canberra)

 The office of the Deputy Vice-Chancellor, Research and Innovation, University of Canberra, for funding and supporting the festival

 Special thanks to the people who have volunteered time, effort, and ideas to the benefit of the festival

 Every one of the wonderful people who have submitted poems, navigated the website, and reached out via social media